Rep. Matsui Recognizes International Plasma Awareness Week

 - Raise global awareness about plasma donation

 - Recognize the contributions of plasma donors in saving and improving lives

 - Increase understanding about lifesaving plasma protein therapies and rare diseases

 PPTA is grateful for Congresswoman Matsui's continued and long-standing support of plasma donors who help to make orphan drugs that treat the rare disease community.
-She is a champion of rare diseases and access to care issues, with an important focus on primary immunodeficiency disease (PID) patients.
-Rep. Matsui co-authored and advocated for the passage of the Medicare IVIG Access Act, which allows PID patients to receive lifesaving therapies in their homes.
-People living with PID and other conditions now live longer, more productive lives thanks to Rep. Matsui’s dedication and the efforts of plasma donors around the world.
+She is a champion of rare diseases and access to care issues, with an important focus on primary immunodeficiency disease (PI) patients.
+Rep. Matsui co-authored and advocated for the passage of the Medicare IVIG Access Act, which allows PI patients to receive lifesaving therapies in their homes.
+People living with PI and other conditions now live longer, more productive lives thanks to Rep. Matsui’s dedication and the efforts of plasma donors around the world.

 "The Source plasma industry appreciates Congresswoman Matsui's continued support of patient access to plasma protein therapies.
 Her recognition of the lifesaving role of source plasma donors to help patients live productive lives is exemplified by her statement in the Congressional Record." said Joshua Penrod, PPTA Vice President, Source and International Affairs.